You are here

 9. New York, New York

 The largest school district in the country has a big task on its hands, educating more than a million children.
 Yet, despite the enormity of that undertaking, the city managed to score highly for its graduation rate and per-pupil expenditures.
-The school district made news recently when reports emerged of parent-teacher groups in the district routinely raising money for their schools with sums as high as $1 million.
-These PTA groups use the funds to pay for teachers’ aides or to help buffer budget cuts from the city.
+The school district's PTA groups have used their funds to pay for teachers’ aides or to help buffer budget cuts from the city.
 It's committed parents like these that help to secure a spot for New York in our top 10.

 - Courtesy of andrewhorne / Wikipedia (CC Licensed)